Two Bloor West

-Two Bloor West, is an office building at the intersection of Yonge Street and Bloor Street in Toronto, Ontario, Canada.
+Two Bloor West is a 34-storey office tower in Toronto, Ontario.
 It is sometimes referred to as Toronto's CIBC building, but that name can also refer to Commerce Court.

 Located at the intersection of Yonge and Bloor along the Mink Mile, 2 Bloor Street West is a 34 storey "A" class office tower in the heart of mid-town Toronto.
 The building features floor plates of approximately 1208 m2, a renovated main lobby and a vast array of shops and services.
-2 Bloor Street West has direct underground access to the Bloor-Yonge subway station, the Bloor Street underground pedestrian walkway and is located steps away from Yorkville's shops, restaurants and hotels.
+2 Bloor Street West has direct underground access to Bloor–Yonge station, the Bloor Street underground pedestrian walkway and is located steps away from Yorkville's shops, restaurants and hotels.
 It has 40133 m2 of space and is managed by Triovest Realty Advisors Inc.

 The building was completed in 1972 and underwent renovations in 1986.

+History

+The tower was a project of Bloorwest Holdings Limited, which was a subsidiary of Oddenino's Property and Investment Company Limited of London, England.
+Construction was carried out by V. K. Mason Limited.
+The building cost $20 million.